-With real-world data, it is impossible to know if an estimator is biased.
+Real-world data make it impossible to know if an estimator is biased.
 However, it seems implausible that an increase in index fund ownership leads to the removal of dual class share structures.
 Imbens and Lemieux (2008) note that one way to examine identification assumptions is to examine dependent variables "known not to be affected by the treatment."
 An unbiased methodology should find no effect for these variables.
 We believe dual-class shares should be considered "known not to be affected," because firms very rarely change their share class structure.
-Out of the 1,702 firm-years in our replication for which we observe dual-class share status, there are only six total cases of firms changing their share structure.
+Of the 1,702 firm-years in our replication for which we observe dual-class share status, only six total cases of firms change their share structure.
 In contrast, the standardized coefficient in Appel et al. (2016) of -1.005, times their first-stage coefficient of 0.473, times their sample standard deviation of DualClass of 0.33 implies that assignment to the Russell 2000 in June caused treated firms to be 16 percentage points less likely to have a dual-class share structure over the next year.
 The implication is that Russell index assignment caused one-sixth of the treated firms in the sample (approximately 135 firms in total) to change their share structure within 12 months of index assignment.
-Since there are only six firms that change their share structure in the replication sample, it is not possible that ownership by index funds caused a change of such magnitude.
-Moreover, among the six firms that did change their share structure, the direction of the change was unrelated to their index assignment (see Online Appendix Table A11).
+Since only six firms change their share structure in the replication sample, ownership by index funds could not have possibly generated a change of such magnitude.
+Moreover, among the six firms that did change their share structure, the direction of the change is unrelated to their index assignment (see Online Appendix Table A11).